peterdsharpe/NeuralFoil/README.md

 > † The deviation of $\ln(C_D)$ can be thought of as "the typical relative error in $C_D$".
 For example, if the mean absolute error ("MAE", or $L^1$ norm) of $\ln(C_D)$ is 0.020, you can think of it as "typically, drag is accurate to within 2.0% of XFoil."
 Note that this doesn't necessarily mean that NeuralFoil is *less* accurate than XFoil - although XFoil is quite accurate, it is clearly not a perfect "ground truth" in all cases (see $Re=\mathrm{90k}$ in the [figure above](#clcd-polar)).
 So, NeuralFoil's true accuracy compared to experiment may differ (in either direction) from the numbers in this table.

 A better way to look at this tradeoff against XFoil is to assess speedup *while controlling for equivalent accuracy*.
-(After all, [it is usually trivial to get a speedup if you don't care about accuracy](https://x.com/shoyer/status/1362301955243057154).)
+(After all, [it is usually trivial to get a speedup if you don't care about accuracy - just use a coarser discretization](https://x.com/shoyer/status/1362301955243057154).)
 This is shown in the plot below, where we vary the accuracy "knobs" for both XFoil and NeuralFoil - discretization resolution for XFoil, and model size for NeuralFoil.
 As shown here, NeuralFoil achieves a ~8x speedup over XFoil for a given level of accuracy, if a single analysis is run.
 For batched analyses, the vectorization advantage of NeuralFoil can result in speedups of nearly 1,000x at the same accuracy.
 More details about this benchmark setup are available in the NeuralFoil [whitepaper](./paper/out/main.pdf).

 ![Speed-accuracy trade against XFoil](./studies/speed_vs_xfoil_at_constant_accuracy/speed_vs_accuracy_tradeoff.svg)